 But fall isn’t always about the brighter oranges and reds, though.
 Sometimes, you can use darker colors in an arrangement and still get the desired fall effect.

 “Interesting and unusual color combos will still read fall as long as the majority of elements are fall materials,” Kathy Molnar Simpson of KMS Gardens and Design told Houzz.
 “The colors in the majority of elements should have some relationship to each other.
 I think complementary combinations, rather than opposite color combos, tend to work better in fall.”

-Darker colors like deep blues, purples and lavenders paired with a slate gray pot can really create a striking container, and you can also add in some taller ornamental grasses to add in a wispy height element.
+Darker colors like deep blues, purples, and lavenders paired with a slate gray pot can really create a striking container, and you can also add in some taller ornamental grasses to add a wispy height element.